-Before You Read While You Read After You Read Draw your child's attention to the title.
-Point out specific words in a text.
-Ask your child to share what they remember.
-Discuss what the text might be about.
-Draw your child's attention to the print.
-Talk about your favorite parts.
-Look through the text and discuss the Read out loud to your child.
-Talk about what you have learned from pictures. the reading.
-Find a warm comfortable spot to read Echo read (you read a line, and they Help connect the reading to your child's together. repeat). life or other books they've read.
-Open the book wide to show the Read together at the same time.
-Have your child retell the story. pictures.
+Before You Read While You Read After You Read Draw your child's attention to the Point out specific words in a Ask your child to share what they title. text. remember.
+Discuss what the text might be Draw your child's attention to Talk about your favorite parts. about. the print. raik about your lavoille paris.
+Look through the text and discuss Read out loud to your child.
+Talk about what you have learned the pictures. ikeda oor lood to yoor crilla. from the reading.
+Find a warm comfortable spot to Echo read (you read a line, and Help connect the reading to your read together. they repeat). child's life or other books they have read.
+Open the book wide to show the Read together at the same Have your child retell the story. pictures. time. nave your crilla refell the story.
 Make predictions about the text.
-Talk to your child about the reading.
-Discuss with your child how the story could be extended.
+Talk to your child about the Discuss with your child how the Make predictions about the lext. reading. story could be extended.